LariMos/Linden-Backend/proposal.md

 ## Routes and models
 <!-- Define your routes and what HTTP method they will be using -->

+### Routes
-Authentication Routes:
+#### Authentication Routes:

-POST /signup: Creates a new user account.
+    - POST /signup: Creates a new user account.
-POST /login: Authenticates a user and generates a session token.
+    - POST /login: Authenticates a user and generates a session token.

-User Profile Routes:
+#### User Profile Routes:

-GET /profile: Retrieves the user's profile information.
+    - GET /profile : Retrieves the user's profile information.
-PUT /profile: Updates the user's profile information.
+    - PUT /profile : Updates the user's profile information.
-Article Routes:
+#### Article Routes:
-GET /articles: Retrieves a list of articles based on specified filters (year, date).
+    -GET /articles : Retrieves a list of articles based on specified filters (year, date).
-GET /articles/:id: Retrieves a specific article by its ID.
+    -GET /articles/:id : Retrieves a specific article by its ID.
-POST /articles/:id/save: Saves an article to the user's saved articles list.
+    -POST /articles/:id/save : Saves an article to the user's saved articles list.
-DELETE /articles/:id/delete: Deletes a saved article from the user's list.
+    -DELETE /articles/:id/delete : Deletes a saved article from the user's list.

-AI Chat Routes:
+#### AI Chat Routes (stretch goals):

-POST /articles/:id/chat: Triggers an AI chat interaction related to the article with the user.
+    -POST /articles/:id/chat : Triggers an AI chat interaction related to the article with the user.

-MODELS:
+### Models:

-User:
+    - User:
-username
+        - username
-password
+        -password
-savedArticles (array of article IDs)
+        -savedArticles (array of article IDs)

-Article:
-title
-date
-content
-author
-category
-summary
-imageURL
+    -Article:
+        -title
+        -date
+        -content
+        -author
+        -category
+        -summary
+        -imageURL

 ```javascript
 const articleSchema = new mongoose.Schema({